|Nutritional Guidelines (per serving)|

 This flavorful butternut squash makes a great side dish for the holidays or serves the casserole along with any family meal.
 The brown sugar and cinnamon oat topping complement the squash perfectly.
 It is a fabulous side dish to serve with ham or roast pork.

-Winter squashes can be difficult to peel and cut, but I find a y-peeler makes peeling much easier.
+Winter squashes can be difficult to peel and cut, but we find a y-peeler makes peeling much easier.
 Use a large, sharp knife to cut, and make sure the squash is stable on the cutting board and won't roll when you begin to slice.